 A must for any competition engine build, the MED roller bearing drop gear sets use a highly durable roller bearing/spindle design for the idler gear.

 The idler gear roller bearing runs on the steel support shaft fitted into the gearbox casing, with a steel top hat spacer to replace the idler bearing within the flywheel housing, which encapsulates the idler gear assembly when fitted.
 There is no need for any idler gear shimming, as all tolerances are taken up within the gear assembly.

 Straight-cut drop gears are stronger and more reliable than the standard helical design, with less side-loading effect.

 We can supply alternative ratio sets by changing the primary gear/input gear.
 See the Additional Information tab for more on changing drop gear ratios.
-If you're satisfied with your current gear ratios, select the 1:1 option.
+If you're happy with your current gear ratios, select the 1:1 option.

 For fast road applications we would recommend setting the primary and idler gear end float between 0.004-inch to 0.006-inch.
 For competition, a marginally larger tolerance may be suitable - contact us if you're unsure.